Becoming a Clinical Supervisor FAQs

 • Ensure the SVN’s training needs are reflected in team plans

-Why Become a Clinical Coach?
+Why Become a Clinical Supervisor?

 3. Be a cheerleader for your practice: Becoming part of a team who trains students will help contribute to good practice reputation.
-81% of consumers favour employers who hire apprentices, and clients understand that training means there is supervision and this is good for patient care.

-4. Mastering reflection and organisation: As a clinical coach, you need to be organised, be able to plan your student’s time effectively and reflect upon your student’s progress so you can provide helpful support.
+4. Mastering reflection and organisation: As a clinical supervisor, you need to be organised, be able to plan your student’s time effectively and reflect upon your student’s progress so you can provide helpful support.
 Supervising students will help you improve your reflection and organisational skills.

 5. The feel good factor: It’s rewarding to be able to use your skills and expertise to help the next generation of nurses achieve career success.